aforestsomewhere/bacterial-genome-assembly/episodes/introduction.Rmd

 ::::::::::::::::::::::::::::::::::::: objectives

-- Provide examples of errors that can occur during assembly
+- Understand common errors that can occur during assembly
-- Explain the approach used by Trycycler
+- Become familiar with the Trycycler approach

 ::::::::::::::::::::::::::::::::::::::::::::::::